richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 4. Build the automation pipeline to a blob deploy

 Other than the use of an Enterprise CMS there are some subtle differences that make up our stack:

+## JAM = TGS

+The JAM in Jamstack for us is TGS: TypeScript, GraphQL and Sitecore.

 ## Blue/Green blobs & buckets